royger/xen/docs/misc/xen-command-line.markdown

 Note that all the above options are mutually exclusive.
 Specifying more than one on the `dom0-iommu` command line will result in undefined behavior.

+The following options control whether non-RAM regions are added to the Dom0 iommu tables.
+Note that they can be prefixed with `no-` to effect the inverse
+meaning:

+* `inclusive`: sets up DMA remapping for all the non-RAM memory below 4GB except for unusable ranges.
+Use this to work around firmware issues providing incorrect RMRR/IVMD entries.
+Rather than only mapping RAM pages for IOMMU accesses for Dom0, with this option all pages up to 4GB, not marked as unusable in the E820 table, will get a mapping established.
+Note that this option is only applicable to a PV Dom0 and is enabled by default on Intel hardware.

 ### iommu\_dev\_iotlb\_timeout
 > `= <integer>`